codex-team/editor.js/README.md

 <p align="center"><img src="https://capella.pics/3c0b525b-50d9-4720-8aad-9148114cfa6e.jpg"></p>

----
 ![](https://flat.badgen.net/badge/CodeX%20Editor/v2.0.0/blue?icon=npm)

 ## Version 2.0-beta is here!

 We glad to introduce the next version of CodeX Editor.
-Totally new core, structure and plugins — it was an impressive adventure 🤓.
+Totally new core, structure and plugins — that was an impressive adventure 🤓.

 Welcome to testing stage.
 Please, join a [public Telegram-chat](//t.me/codex_editor) where you always find a support.